PascalKieslich/mousetrap-os/plugins/mousetrap_response/mousetrap_response.md

 Coordinates are given in the metric of the `sketchpad` ('0;0' corresponding to the screen center), and are separated by semicolon, comma, or space.

 When a new `mousetrap_response` item is created, the values are preset so they correspond to the center of the button on a `form_text_display` item (this way, such an item can be used as a start item in the beginning of each trial without further adjustment).

+### Timeout

+The response timeout (number of milliseconds, or 'infinite' for no timeout) is indicated under `Timeout`.
+After this interval, OpenSesame will stop tracking and move on to the next item.

+### Stopping boundaries

+`Stopping boundaries` can be used for specifying vertical or horizontal boundaries on the screen.
+If the mouse crosses one of the boundaries, OpenSesame will stop tracking and move on to the next item.
+This can be helpful, e.g., if a stimulus should only be displayed once the mouse passes a certain threshold.
+Boundaries are specified in sketchpad metric (or 'no', if no checking should be performed for a specific boundary).

 ### Response options